Purify Your Tests Episode IV: The Monoids Strike Back

 - If you've ever been exposed to functional programming, this should ring a bell, we just rediscovered

-13:trait Monoid[A]:def empty: Adef combine(x: A, y: A): A - Both
+Monoid13:trait Monoid[A]:def empty: Adef combine(x: A, y: A): A - Both

-instance:def foldMonoid[A: Monoid] = Sink.fold(A.empty)(_ combine _)
+Sink.foldwith any type that has aMonoidinstance:def foldMonoid[A: Monoid] = Sink.fold(A.empty)(_ combine _)

-And so, using this rather lengthy step by step derivation, we conclude that we can make our code (ad hoc) polymorphic by requiring a Monoid
+And so, using this rather lengthy step by step derivation, we conclude that we can make our code (ad hoc) polymorphic by requiring a Monoid instance on the Stored parameter:

 class UberJob[UserData, EnrichedUserData, Stored: Monoid]( // 1 fetcher: Fetcher[UserData], enricher: Enricher[UserData, EnrichedUserData], storage: Storage[EnrichedUserData, Stored]):